EffectOrientedProgramming/book/Chapters/04_Initialization.md

 Historically, when call we call `println`, that output disappears into the void.
 `zio-test` provides us a `TestConsole`, which captures all the output produced during a test.
-This allows us to make assertions on something that is typically a black hole of our code.
+This allows us to make assertions on something that is typically a black hole in our code.

 Armed with these tools, we can now return to the kitchen to test our `Bread` eating with our ideal friend.